Kingxukai/linux/Documentation/hwmon/sparx5-temp.rst

 Description
 -----------

-The Sparx5 SoC contains a temperature sensor based on the MR74060 Moortec IP.
+The Sparx5 SoC contains a temperature sensor based on the woke MR74060 Moortec IP.

 The sensor has a range of -40°C to +125°C and an accuracy of +/-5°C.